 Fukuroda Falls is located in Daigo Town, northwestern Ibaraki Prefecture and north of Mito.
 It is regarded as one of the three most beautiful waterfalls in Japan along with Nachi Falls in Wakayama Prefecture and Kegon Falls in Tochigi Prefecture.

 The Fukuroda Falls rise to a height of 121 meters and are 73 meters wide.
 The most popular season for the tourists is the autumn when the leaves change their colors although this beautiful and dynamic falls are appreciated in every season.
 It makes for a fun day into nature from Tokyo!
 In winter, you may be able to see the entire cascade frozen over.

-From Mito Station, take JR Suigun Line to Fukuroda Station (about 70 minutes).
+From Mito Station, take the JR Suigun Line to Fukuroda Station (about 70 minutes).
 From Fukuroda Station, take a taxi or a public bus which runs every one to two hours.